PandeySomya77/PandeySomya77/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on GSSoC'21 Projects
+- 🔭 I’m currently working on Web development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on open source
 - 🤔 I’m looking for help with DevOps
 - 💬 Ask me about Django
 - 📫 How to reach me: [Instagram](https://www.instagram.com/developer_somya/) | [LinkedIn](https://www.linkedin.com/in/somya-pandey-67aab0140/)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love to Cook.